MrMilanP/Lakatos.Collections/README.md

 - **Parallel Operations**: Supports parallel search (`ParallelBinarySearch`) for improved speed on multi-core systems.
 - **Dynamic Growth**: Efficiently manages memory and grows dynamically without significant overhead.

-## Features
+### Features
-### Common Features:
+- **Immutability**: Collections do not allow in-place modifications, ensuring no side effects in your applications.
-- **Immutability**: Collections from Lakatos.Collections do not allow in-place modifications, helping avoid side effects in your applications.
+- **Version History (PersistentList)**: Track changes and maintain historical versions of your data, useful for undo features and debugging.
-- **Version History** (for `PersistentList`): Track changes and maintain historical versions of your data.
-Useful for undo features, historical data viewing, and concurrent system safety.
+- **Efficient Snapshots (PersistentList)**: Stores only differences to manage memory efficiently.
-- **Efficient Snapshots** (for `PersistentList`): Only the difference is stored, allowing multiple versions without memory blow-up.
+- **Fast Operations (EfficientList)**: Optimized sorting and searching algorithms, with support for parallel execution, suitable for large-scale data processing.

 ### Specific to EfficientList:
 - **Fast Operations**: Sorting and searching optimized for performance with support for parallel execution.
 - **Scalability**: Handles millions of elements efficiently, suitable for large-scale and real-time data processing.

-## Practical Use-Cases
+### Practical Use-Cases
-### PersistentList
+- **PersistentList**:
-- **Undo/Redo Operations**: Implement undo/redo functionality in applications effortlessly.
+  - Undo/Redo Operations: Ideal for applications that need to revert actions.
-- **Time-Travel Debugging**: Enable the inspection of how data structures change over time.
+  - Time-Travel Debugging: Allows inspection of historical states.
-- **State Management**: Particularly useful in multi-threaded or distributed systems where you want a consistent snapshot at any point in time.
+  - Multithreaded Applications: Ensures thread-safety without synchronization issues.

-### EfficientList
+- **EfficientList**:
-- **Real-Time Systems**: Efficient for large-scale data processing where performance is critical.
+  - DNS Filtering: Efficient for checking and responding to queries in real-time.
-- **DNS Filtering**: Can be used to implement high-speed DNS filtering and lookups.
+  - Data Analysis: Optimized for sorting and searching over large datasets.
-- **Data Analysis**: Suitable for scenarios requiring fast sorting and searching over large datasets.
+  - Real-Time Systems: Suitable for scalable and high-performance environments.

 ## Getting Started
 ### Installation